Layr-Labs/eigensdk-go/challenger/README.md

 ```

 - `ProcessNewTaskCreated`: Invoked when a new task is emitted by the contract.
 This method should store the task to be used later during response validation.
 - `ProcessTaskResponded`: Invoked when a task response is received.
-This method compares the operator’s response to the expected one and raises a challenge if they differ.
+This method verifies the operator’s response and raises a challenge for invalid responses.

 The main responsibility of `ProcessNewTaskCreated` is to store the task (e.g., in a map, in a database, etc.), so that when a response arrives, you can retrieve the corresponding input.